Skip to content

 Martha House (Girls, Years 4 to 8)

 The house is a fun and lively place, and all boarders are encouraged to involve themselves fully in the life of the School and the large variety of activities that are on offer.
-With dog walks, hide and seek, movie nights, bikes and go karts the boarders in Martha House have little time to get bored, and each boarder is encouraged to involve themselves as much as they want and need to.
+With dog walks, hide and seek, movie nights, bikes and go karts, the boarders in Martha House have little time to get bored, and each boarder is encouraged to involve themselves as much as they want and need to.

 Weekends provide the opportunity to venture outside of school and enjoy trips to the coast or local attractions.
 Important ‘down time’ is also encouraged, and a Martha House favourite are the regular ‘sleepy Sundays’ which offer the pupils a much needed lie in and relaxed breakfast in house.
-Birthdays and special events are eagerly anticipated and celebrated.
+Birthdays and special events are eagerly anticipated and celebrated too.

 When we asked members of Martha House what was best about being a boarder they said ‘to help others, be kind, learn how to share, how to get along with different people and how to be a little more organised!’